2004 United States presidential election in California: Analysis

 California was once a Republican-leaning swing state, supporting Republican candidates in every election from 1952 through 1988, except in 1964.
 However, since the 1990s, California has become a reliably Democratic state with a highly diverse ethnic population (mostly Latino) and liberal bastions such as the San Francisco Bay Area and Los Angeles County.
 The last time a Republican candidate won the state was in 1988 by George H. W. Bush.

 In 2004, the state did swing slightly Republican by a 1.9% margin from 2000 due to strong swings in heavily populated San Diego, Orange, Riverside, San Bernardino, Ventura, Kern, Fresno, Stanislaus, and San Joaquin counties, in all of which Bush increased his margin by substantially more than he did nationally, and all of which save San Diego, San Joaquin, and Ventura he won by double digits.
 Bush also won over a million votes in Los Angeles County, the most populous county in the United States; and he held Kerry to a 0.2% margin in Sacramento County (which Gore had won by 4.0%).
 Bush also benefited from strong support by Arnold Schwarzenegger, the state's Republican governor.
 These factors likely contributed to California being closer than expected in 2004.

 Bush remains the last Republican candidate to win San Diego, San Luis Obispo and Ventura counties in a presidential election.
 Fresno, Merced, Riverside, San Bernardino, San Joaquin, and Stanislaus counties would not vote Republican again until 2024.
 He is also the last candidate of any party to win Butte county by a majority.
 This is the last time the Democratic Party failed to obtain at least 60% of the vote until 2024.

+Bush won whites 51%-47%, while Kerry won African-Americans 81%-18%, Latinos 63%-32%, and Asians 66%-34%.